-The landmark 1.23 hectare site occupies the majority of the city block bounded by Murray, William, Wellington and Queen Streets.
+We welcome you to our asset on Whadjuk land.
+This 1.23 hectare asset occupies the majority of the city block bounded by Murray, William, Wellington and Queen Streets.

 View more information about Bankwest Place or Raine Square Retail by selecting one of the tabs below:

 |Weighted Average Lease Expiry (WALE)||5.3|

 |Fund Ownership||49.9% CPOF|